Welcome to Heritage Park Rhododendron Gardens at Kimbolton.

 VENUE HIRE

-An 11-acre park with beautiful shrubs and rolling lawns located on the outskirts of the charming and picturesque Kimbolton village, Heritage Park could make the perfect backdrop for your next event!
+An 11-acre park with beautiful trees, shrubs and rolling lawns located on the outskirts of the charming and picturesque Kimbolton village, Heritage Park could make the perfect backdrop for your next event!
 Enquire to find out more.

 Here in our park you will find: